This sounds a little backward.

 Keep reading and we will explain.

-As mentioned before, this is a misunderstood group.
+As previously mentioned, this is a misunderstood group.
 Clearly, as owners, we understand there is a problem.
 We know the severity of our dog’s problems, and they should be managed appropriately and responsibly.
 Not all dogs were born and raised to be the friendly ambassador of the neighborhood.
-As a dog owner in general, but even more importantly if you own one of these misunderstood, non- conforming, unruly beasts, you need take steps to be that much more of an exemplary dog owner.
+As a dog owner in general, but even more important if you own one of these misunderstood, non- conforming, unruly beasts, you need take steps to be that much more of an exemplary dog owner.
 Yes, you really do.

 That also means taking precautionary measures to protect others from your dog, and your dog too, from others.
 Sadly, with your dog having a caution leash, it puts an easy target on your dog to take the blame if things go sideways.